Windafadillah/FMCG-Analysis/README.md

 2. Promotional impact: How do promotions affect sales across different SKUs?
 3. Stock vs. sales: Are stock issues or delivery delays affecting sales performance?
 4. Channel efficiency: Which sales channels are most effective for specific product segments or regions?
-5. Seasonal patterns: What are the sales trends across weeks/months and regions?
-6. Delivery impact: Is there a correlation between delivery day and units sold?
-7. Underperformers: Which products perform poorly despite being well-stocked or frequently promoted?
+5. Underperformers: Which products perform poorly despite being well-stocked or frequently promoted?

 ## Executive Summary
 ### Overview of Findings